-Filing a police report is required under Michigan law after a serious car accident, and this document can be one of the most important pieces of information in a personal injury case.
-However, many people are unaware of what goes into a police report for a car accident, or how to get a copy of the report for their injury claim.
+Filing a police report is required under Michigan law after a serious car wreck or truck accident, and this document can be one of the most important pieces of information in a personal injury case.
+However, many people are unaware of what goes into a Michigan car accident police report or how to get a copy of the report for their injury claim.
 We are here to help.

 Michigan Police Report Laws

 According to Michigan law, a person is required to file a police report for a car accident if they are involved in a crash that results in over $1,000 in property damage, injury to any person involved in the accident, or a death.
 The accident must be reported immediately, or as soon as possible after the crash at the most convenient police station or to the nearest police officer.
 The police officer taking the report will fill out a document known as a UD-10 Traffic Crash Report.
 The police officer will give you the incident report associated with the UD-10 Traffic Crash Report.

 What’s in a Michigan Police Report?

 A Michigan UD-10 Traffic Crash Report contains many important pieces of information for a personal injury claim.
 It is also important to get a copy of the police report to ensure that all the information in the report is accurate.
 Police officers sometimes make mistakes when recording the details of a crash, so it is critical to make sure that everything is correct.
 A UD-10 Traffic Crash Report often includes the following:

 - Names and contact information of drivers

 - Names and contact information of witnesses